CodeupClassroom/easley-now-we-know/David_Berchelmann.md

-## Here some info on what I have learned in github & command line so far
+## Here is some info on what I have learned in github & command line so far

 <h2>My name is David...</h2>